samjulien/blog/_posts/2018-06-29-create-secure-cloud-apps-with-auth0-and-stackblitz.md

 }
 ```

 When `AuthGuard` is invoked by the router, if the user is not authenticated, the router navigates to the Home Screen.

-Within our router configuration in `app/router.module.ts`, we use `AuthGuard` to protect the path `/account` against unauthenticated access:
+Within our router configuration in `app/router.module.ts`, we use `AuthGuard` to guard the path `/account` from unauthenticated access:

 ```typescript
 // app/router.module.ts